 It is important that active logs that the system is using or working on are not deleted or hampered with at any time, as it could cause unexpected behaviors.

-At times, a reboot of the device should be able to delete unwanted tmp files and it should also help in reducing some of the same on the device.
+At times, a reboot of the device should be able to delete unwanted tmp files.
+It should also help in reducing some of the same on the device.